EmilMrsic/pinguis/README.md

 # Pinguis: Command-Line EEG Recorder

-Pinguis is a cross-platform CLI tool that captures raw EEG signals from a USB CDC device, decodes them, and saves the output as EDF+ files.
+Pinguis is a cross-platform EEG toolkit that can record from serial devices and now includes a simple real-time GUI built with Streamlit.

 ## Milestone 1: macOS CLI Prototype